Ways to Make Your Wall-Mounted TV More Attractive with Decorations

 -

 Blogger Emma Chapman of A Beautiful Mess says, "I don't really have a big desire to 100% hide my TV in my house because I don't mind seeing them in spaces."
-However, "I don't really love when they feel like the most prominent thing in the room," the author says of the aforementioned situations.
+But I don't like it when they dominate the space.
 Unless the TV is turned on and we're watching something, I like how this makes it disappear into the wall.
 Additionally, this black highlighting stripe draws attention to the artwork that we hung above the television. "

 Below is 5 of 25 continuations.